davidascher/quark-borked/README.md

 Todos:
  - persist reorderings through index tweakings
+ - think about UX for new para and new page link
  - redirects get scanned periodically to fix links from internal pages
  - (someday: redirects get broadcast to peers)